Slurbisaur/Verteilte-systeme/README.md

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Also included are tables for owned products games_owned, dlc_owned which map the games/dlc available on the platform to the users\
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;that already own them.

-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- The total play time users spent in certain games is saved in the table playtime.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- The total play-time of each user, spent in-game is saved in the table playtime.

 12. Transactions are implemented by psycopg2, which was used for the web app.
 Any time a database connection is established or a commit is placed, it automatically starts a new transaction.
 A manual implementation of transactions is therefore omitted.